Huotes/CommitMaker/README.md

 The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
 This never proved to be the case.

 Chuck Norris eats lightning and shits out thunder.

+Faster than a speeding bullet...
+More powerful than a locomotive...
+Able to leap tall buildings in a single bound...
+These are some of Chuck Norris's warm-up exercises.